JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ### Azure DevOps Services

-Before enabling this module, you need to create a [dedicated connection](configuring-connections.md#Azure+DevOps) to your Azure DevOps Services in the Root project's settings.
+Before enabling this module, you need to create a [dedicated connection](configuring-connections.md#Azure+DevOps) to your Azure DevOps Services instance in the Root project's settings.

 To enable the module, in __Administration | Authentication__:
 1. Click __Add module__ and choose the _Azure DevOps OAuth 2.0_ type.